A voice for

 It can also be a herb of choice incorporated into culinary recipes for digestive support or to increase assimilation and absorption of nutrients from the diet.

-• Into the heart of Saffron
+• Into the heart of saffron

 Energetically, saffron gives a glow of love and warmth.
 Like any herb that supports the circulation and the nervous system, saffron increases mental wellbeing by nourishing the nerves and increasing the movement of blood and energy in the tissues.